Acne Vulgaris

 Description

-Acne vulgaris is a disorder of the pilosebaceous units and a chronic inflammatory dermatosis notable for open/closed comedones, papules, pustules, nodules.
+Acne vulgaris is a disorder of the pilosebaceous units and a chronic inflammatory dermatosis notable for open/closed comedones, papules, pustules, and/or nodules.

 Geriatric Considerations